-- A. Adult family and residential care homes shall be permitted in all single-family and multifamily zoning districts. - B. Add provisions to the City zoning code to allow for larger special needs housing facilities in appropriate location. - C. Indoor emergency shelters and indoor emergency housing shall be permitted in any zone that allows hotels.
+- A. Amend the provisions of the City zoning code to allow for ~~A~~adult family and residential care homes in ~~shall be permitted in all~~ single family~~single-family~~ and multifamily zoning districts.

+- B. Add provisions to the City zoning code to allow for larger special needs housing facilities in appropriate location. - C. Indoor emergency shelters and indoor emergency housing shall be permitted in any zone that allows hotels.

-10. Identify the appropriate balance of responsibilities between Homeowner Associations (HOA's) and the City for the maintenance of infrastructure.
+42.10.
+Identify the appropriate balance of responsibilities between ~~Home Owner~~Homeowner Associations (HOA's) and the City for the maintenance of infrastructure.

-Rationale: Developers have increasingly proposed to use HOA's to manage onsite infrastructure and amenities provided to homeowners, including stormwater facilities and parks, and City policy requires HOA's to maintain the facilities that do not meet City standards, such as private streets.
+Rationale: Developers have increasingly proposed to use HOA's to manage onsite infrastructure and amenities provided to home-owners, including stormwater facilities and parks, and City policy requires HOA's to maintain the facilities that do not meet City standards, such as private streets.

-- A. Establish infrastructure requirements that do not unnecessarily burden HOA's with costly maintenance responsibilities. - B. Ensure that HOA's are appropriately financed at the time of development completion to satisfy their responsibilities for infrastructure maintenance. - C. Consider the implications of low HOA participation, especially within small HOA's. - 11.
-Encourage multifamily, residential and mixed-use residential-commercial development in and around the downtown core in order to establish an in-place employment and customer market and to restore vibrancy to the core.
+- A. Establish infrastructure requirements that do not unnecessarily burden HOA's with costly maintenance responsibilities. - B. Ensure that HOA's are appropriately financed at the time of development completion to satisfy their responsibilities for infrastructure maintenance. - C. Consider the implications of low HOA participation, especially within small HOA's.